-AICT issues Campus Computing IDs (CCIDs) to anyone that submits an application for admission to the University of Alberta and to all registered University of Alberta students, and faculty and staff.
-Visit www.ualberta.ca/ HELP/ids/ for more information on services that can be accessed using your CCID.
-AICT staffs a Help Desk in 302 General Services, in Knowledge Commons and an Electronic Help Desk to assist clients.
+AICT issues Campus Computing IDs (CCIDs) to anyone that submits an application for admission to the University of Alberta and to all registered University of Alberta students, faculty and staff.
+Visit www.ualberta.ca/AICT/getting_started for information on e-mail and other services that can be accessed using your CCID.
+AICT staffs a Help Desk in 302 General Services and an Electronic Help Desk to assist clients.
 The use of Campus Computing IDs is subject to the Conditions of Use and all other ethical and legal policies and guidelines established by the University.